 The slightly cropped style pairs well with dresses, skirts and just about any top.

 My only beef with Burda 7018 is that the cuffs are just hem bands, and they are narrow.
 It’s nice if you want a fitted look.
-If you’re after a cuff that you can push up, you’ll either have to hack this pattern or find a cuff with a button.
+If on the other hand you’re after a cuff that you can push up, you’ll either have to hack this pattern or find a cuff with a button.

 The topstitching under the front pockets is the kind of sharp detail that makes denim jackets awesome.